 OXO Good Grips Multi-Grater

 Two stainless steel grating surfaces, a pressure-absorbing, easy-to-grip handle, and non-slip feet come included with the OXO Good Grips Multi-Grater.
-It can be utilized in a variety of ways, including perched over a bowl or fastened over a plate.
+It can be utilized in various ways, perched over a bowl or fastened over a plate.

-I tried it both ways with parmesan cheese, standing up and flat over a bowl, and it worked nicely both ways.
-Despite the fact that the plastic didn’t seem to endure indefinitely and the grating surface was smaller than some of the others, the low price and versatility put this one at the top of the list.
+I tried it both ways with parmesan cheese, standing up and flat over a bowl, and it worked both ways nicely.
+Although the plastic didn’t seem to endure indefinitely and the grating surface was smaller than some others, the low price and versatility put this one at the top of the list.
 When tested with mozzarella, it performed admirably and did not gunk up nearly as much as expected.
 Soft cheese fans around rejoice.

 - Surfaces and places for multiple gratings